 - Is the program or project well planned and likely to succeed? (realistic budget – both income and expenses, evaluation or outcomes targeted and measures in place)

 - Site Visits: Site visits are a very important part of the grant evaluation process.
-Every applicant receives a site visit by three to four members of CFNCW’s staff and Grants Committee members.
-Site visits generally last 30 minutes.
+Every applicant receives a site visit by three to four members of CFNCW’s staff and Stronger Schools Committee members.
+Site visits generally last 40 minutes.
 They provide an applicant with an opportunity to share additional information and possibly witness the organization’s purpose/mission firsthand.

 All grant recipients are required to submit a Grant Report 45 days after the close of the grand period indicated on the Grant Agreement.
 Future grant requests will not be considered if reports on previously funded projects are outstanding.